getify/You-Dont-Know-JS/async & performance/ch3.md

 In typical JavaScript fashion, if you need to listen for a notification, you'd likely think of that in terms of events.
 So we could reframe our need for notification as a need to listen for a *completion* (or *continuation*) event emitted by `foo(..)`.

 **Note:** Whether you call it a "completion event" or a "continuation event" depends on your perspective.
 Is the focus more on what happens with `foo(..)`, or what happens *after* `foo(..)` finishes?
 Both perspectives are accurate and useful.
 The event notification tells us that `foo(..)` has *completed*, but also that it's OK to *continue* with the next step.
 Indeed, the callback you pass to be called for the event notification is itself what we've previously called a *continuation*.
-Because *completion event* is a bit more focused on the `foo()`, which more has our attention at present, we slightly favor *completion event* for the rest of this text.
+Because *completion event* is a bit more focused on the `foo(..)`, which more has our attention at present, we slightly favor *completion event* for the rest of this text.

 With callbacks, the "notification" would be our callback invoked by the task (`foo(..)`).
 But with Promises, we turn the relationship around, and expect that we can listen for an event from `foo(..)`, and when notified, proceed accordingly.